Reading time: 21 minutes

 According to some [ French ] historians such as Pierre Bonnassie or Jean-Pierre Poly, this feudal society would be the result of the disappearance of public authority around the tenth century, due to a socio-political crisis, the feudal mutation.

 We recognize there our own situation and the progressive decay of the traditional democratic authorities, in particular educational, judicial or constitutional, facing the territories conquered in force by the new “lords”.
-Let us also observe that if “the couple formed by predation and charity had characterized the feudal society”, we observe indeed that “predation and charity return, under specific forms, in the contemporary economy”10.
+Let us also observe that if “the couple formed by predation and charity had characterized the feudal society”, we see today that “predation and charity return, under specific forms, in the contemporary economy”10.
 “Charity” inevitably reminds us of multi-billion-dollar foundations, such as that of Bill and Melinda Gates, which compete with the largest international institutions for resources.

 Michel Volle’s description of the feudal era applies almost perfectly to our own time (additions in brackets)11 :